7mind/izumi/doc/paradox/distage/00_distage.md

 Using Auto-Sets, one can, for example, collect all `AutoCloseable` classes and `.close()` them after the application has finished work.

-Note: it's not generally recommended to construct stateful, effectful or resource-allocating classes with `distage`, a general rule of thumb is: if a class and its dependencies can be replaced by a global `object`, it's ok to inject them through  `distage`.
+Note: it's not generally recommended to construct stateful, effectful or resource-allocating classes with `distage`, a general rule of thumb is: if a class and its dependencies are stateless and can be replaced by a global `object`, it's ok to inject them with  `distage`.
 However, an example is given anyway, as a lot of real applications depend on global resources, such as JDBC connections, `ExecutionContext` thread pools, Akka Systems, etc. that should be closed properly at exit.